canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 Teams joining teams
 -------------------

 `Pyroom <https://launchpad.net/pyroom>`_ is a simple text editor designed to minimise distractions.
 The Pyroom developers use Launchpad to track bugs, host code and make translations.
-In addition to a general `Pyroom team <https://launchpad.net/~pyroom-team>`_, they also have a `bug team <https://launchpad.net/~pyroom-bugsquad>`_ that acts as the project's bug contact and a `dev team <https://launchpad.net/~pyroom-dev>`_ that has owns its trunk development branch.
+In addition to a general `Pyroom team <https://launchpad.net/~pyroom-team>`_, they also have a `bug team <https://launchpad.net/~pyroom-bugsquad>`_ that acts as the project's bug contact and a `dev team <https://launchpad.net/~pyroom-dev>`_ that owns its trunk development branch.

 Because teams behave just like people in Launchpad, the Pyroom bug and dev teams can join the main Pyroom team.
 Thanks to that, members of